CodesterEvans/Attendance/README.md

 ##        ##         ##         ##

+**YYYY-MM-DD** 2022-07-03

+**Topic:** CS6750 Survey update and partial results, CS6750 Midterm Results, AmidstUs Java Object Oriented Programming

+**Purpose:** To gather data for my CS6750 final project, go over my midterm results, and learn OOP.

+**What did you do?**
+I created a survey for the SEIS interface and sent it out to my coworkers.
+I feel really good about this survey because I think I did a good job.
+It asnwers all the questions from the data inventory about users of the interface and the data from the survey automatically populates the fields in my excel file for each question.
+So far 2 days after launching the survey I have 10 responses.
+I plan to use this project as a possible future employment opporutnity with SEIS since it relates to the industry I currently work in.
+I scored 132/150 on the Midterm putting me firmly in the top half of the class.
+Pretty excited about that!
+It tested everything I learned from the first 6 weeks in a 2 hour testing session.
+The AmidstUs project is a spin off of the AmongUs game popular on mobile devices.
+It involves the use of inheritance, the keyword super to create super constructors in the child class that are based off the parent class, and implementing interfaces with abstract methods.
+This is the toughest project I have done so far and feel like this is a turning point in terms of the complexity of OOP that I understand.
+Depending on well I contintue to perform on these side projects will determine if I think I am ready for a programming class in January 2023 or if I need to use that semester to self-study.
+The class I plan to take in January 2023 is Software Development Process or SDP for short.
+This is a course that uses Java to build team projects and will hopefully be a good jumping off point for my job search that I plan to begin spring 2023.

 **2022-06-20**
 **Topic:** CS6750 Survey and Midterm, Pond Project, New Laptop **Purpose:** Designing project survey, planning out Pond Project,